campoy/justforfunc/22-perf/README.md

-# Using the Go tracer
+# Using the Go execution tracer

 Watch the episode here: